wincent/masochist/content/blog/email.md

 # The rig

 Now, Steve recommends a complicated constellation of multiple programs, of which `mutt` is but one.
-He's not alone in doing this either ([here](https://wiki.archlinux.org/index.php/mutt) is one high-quality example), and I can only assume that not *everybody* recommending a combination of like this is doing so just because they read Steve's blog.
+He's not alone in doing this either ([here](https://wiki.archlinux.org/index.php/mutt) is one high-quality example), and I can only assume that not *everybody* recommending a combination like this is doing so just because they read Steve's blog.
 Nevertheless, I wanted to start out my experiment by making the smallest possible investment.

 That meant doing a `brew install mutt` (thank goodness for [Homebrew](http://brew.sh/), which has formulae for just about every piece of software I needed to put this all together) and setting Mutt up to talk to my Gmail account over IMAP.
 But first, a brief stop at the Gmail account settings to set up an app-specific password because Mutt &mdash; obviously, perhaps &mdash; doesn't have built-in support for 2-factor authentication.